yodobrin/file-service-sample/README.md

 - Another option is to copy it from the portal, you can find it in the overview blade of the container app.

 This 'vanilla' version is your starting point, part of this sample, you can also leverage the github actions provided.
 There are few steps required to be performed on your github repo to enable it to work with your subscription & resource group.
-There are few online guides that would walk you through this task, here is an [example] (https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Clinux).
+There are few online guides that would walk you through this task, here is an [example](https://learn.microsoft.com/en-us/azure/developer/github/connect-from-azure?tabs=azure-portal%2Clinux).

 #### Working with this sample

 The initial provisioning is taking an image from this repo (with the latest tag).
 Part of the sample also include two github actions, that builds and deploy the newly created image to the container app enviorment.
 There are few manual steps that are required to be done on your cloned repository allowing it to make changes to your Azure resources.
-There are several guides on how to do it, here is [one] (https://learn.microsoft.com/en-us/azure/container-apps/dapr-github-actions?tabs=bash)
+There are several guides on how to do it, here is [one](https://learn.microsoft.com/en-us/azure/container-apps/dapr-github-actions?tabs=bash)

 ### Flow